• Articles

-how to create a UI UX Designer Portfolio
+How to Create a UI UX Designer Portfolio?

 If you have aspirations of working in UI/UX and use phrases like, “I don’t need a portfolio.
 I can obtain a job since I have a strong resume!”, you couldn’t be more wrong!
 Let me tell you that you will still need a portfolio whether you managed to land a job without one or not.
-You cannot grow or succeed in this industry with just a resume.
+In this article, we’ll see why a portfolio is so important and how to create one, along with some other interesting topics related to it.

 Topics to be covered